Zhiyuanlu000217/8915_LabAssignment/README.md

 # 8915_LabAssignment

+> [!Note]
+> CI/CD pipeline for each microservices pipeline is implemented.

 ## Deployment Files subfolder:

 There are three subfolders, `Deployment`, `Service` and `Envs`, for `Envs`, it contains `ConfigMaps` and `Secrets`, since some of the service depend on secrets and some depend on configmaps.